AntonioMeireles/corectl/README.md

  > Regarding `docker`, CoreOS shipped the 1.7 stream in all releases older than
  > the 801.0.0 one.
 So, if you plan to run any of these releases, in order
- > to talk to CoreOS' docker daemon you'll need on your Mac a matching docker client,as Homebrew is already defaulting on docker 1.8.x...
+ > to talk to CoreOS' docker daemon you'll need on your Mac a matching docker client, as Homebrew is already defaulting on docker 1.8.x...
  > ```
  > ❯❯❯ brew remove docker
  > ❯❯❯ brew tap homebrew/versions